Governor Hochul's Veto: When Albany Blocked Press Access

 A veto is not the end

 The bill can be reintroduced.
-Colorado's press access law took three sessions.
-NYC passed its own law the day after Hochul's veto.
+Colorado's press access law took multiple sessions.
+NYC's own law was enacted within a month of Hochul's veto.
 There are multiple paths forward.

-On January 17, 2026—one day after Hochul's veto—New York City's Local Law 46 took effect without the mayor's signature.
+On January 17, 2026—less than a month after Hochul's veto—New York City's Int.
+1460 was enacted as Local Law 46 without a mayoral signature.

 Local Law 46: January 17, 2026

 The NYC Council had passed Int.
-1460-2025 weeks earlier.
-When the governor blocked the statewide version, the city law was already in place.
-It requires the NYPD to provide credentialed journalists real-time radio access, with major incidents broadcast on an unencrypted citywide channel.
+1460-2025 on December 18, 2025—the day before the governor's veto.
+When Albany blocked the statewide version, the city's path was already underway.
+The law requires the NYPD to give credentialed journalists real-time radio access, with critical incidents broadcast on an unencrypted citywide channel.

 What NYC's law requires: